tenerity-bbc/ext-vscode-config-tool/PRIVACY.md

 ## Overview

 The Config Tool extension helps developers encrypt and decrypt configuration values using Spring Boot Config Server.
-This privacy policy explains how the extension handles data and protects user privacy.
+This privacy policy explains how we handle your data (spoiler: we barely touch it! 🙌).

 ## Data Collection

-### What We Don't Collect
+### What We Don't Collect 🙅‍♂️
 - **No personal information** is collected or transmitted
-- **No usage analytics** or telemetry data is gathered
+- **No usage analytics** or telemetry data is gathered (we're not watching you!)
 - **No user accounts** or authentication data is stored
 - **No data is sent to Tenerity BBC** or any third-party services